icodeforlove/node-cloudflare/README.md

 # TODO LIST

-At the moment I can only flesh out the free endpoints, I have marked all the paid ones wish a ~~strikethrough~~.
+At the moment I can only flesh out the free endpoints, I have marked all the paid ones with a ~~strikethrough~~.